bioimage-io/bioengine/docs/api.md

 > [!NOTE]
 > In Python, the recommended way to interact with the server to use asynchronous functions with `asyncio`.
 However, if you need to use synchronous functions,
 > you can use `from imjoy_rpc.hypha.sync import login, connect_to_server` (available since `imjoy-rpc>=0.5.25.post0`) instead.
-> The have the exact same arguments as the asynchronous versions.
+> They have the exact same arguments as the asynchronous versions.
 For more information, see [Synchronous Wrapper](/imjoy-rpc?id=synchronous-wrapper)

 > <strong>💡 Tip </strong><br>
 > For QT-based applications, e.g. napari, imswitch, use the synchronous api.